amichyrpi/Ahen-db/README.md

 ### Secure Implementation

-- first create a encryption key and a salt key and make them available in the .env.local file don't show those keys to anyone, you can use the Cli to generate those keys
+- first create an encryption key and a salt key and make them available in the .env.local file don't show those keys to anyone, you can use the Cli to generate those keys

 ```python
 # you can generate a secure encryption key and salt using the cli